 It gets smashed into the “free time.”

 But writing IS work.
-So working in your free time, no matter how enjoyable, creates a dichotomy that is nothing short of painful.
+So working in your free time, no matter how enjoyable, created a dichotomy that is nothing short of painful.
 And you stop writing.

 What’s the solution?